GrrrDog/TLS-Redirection/README.md

 ## Docs

 The goal of the document is to bring all the information together (main ideas, techiques), but not to explain everything in details.
-So in order to fully understand the attack, it's highly recommended to read all these white papers and presentations.
+So in order to fully understand the attacks, it's highly recommended to read all these white papers and presentations.

 - [Network-based Origin Confusion Attacks against HTTPS Virtual Hosting](http://antoine.delignat-lavaud.fr/doc/www15.pdf) by Antoine Delignat-Lavaud and Karthikeyan Bhargavan
 - [The BEAST Wins Again: Why TLS Keeps Failing to Protect HTTP](https://www.blackhat.com/docs/us-14/materials/us-14-Delignat-The-BEAST-Wins-Again-Why-TLS-Keeps-Failing-To-Protect-HTTP.pdf) by Antoine Delignat-Lavaud